Commissioner takes over troubled Henderson Valley School

 Terry Bates, the founding principal of Southern Cross Campus in Māngere and later chief executive of the global consulting firm Cognition Education, has been appointed as commissioner.

-The move comes just over a month after the parents of 37 children, a tenth of the students at the school, wrote an open letter on November 1 asking the school board to either set up a "mentor/supervision process" for Moyle "or take steps to seek a suitable replacement".
+The move comes just over a month after the parents of 37 children, a tenth of the school's roll, wrote an open letter on November 1 asking the school board to either set up a "mentor/supervision process" for Moyle "or take steps to seek a suitable replacement".

 The letter listed concerns including "a steady increase in bullying", high staff turnover, unsanitary toilets, reduced sports and school trips, and making parent volunteers feel "like a slave".